Why It Works

-Unlike the apple, nut, and wine-based Ashkenazi charoset, Sephardic charosets veer more toward dried fruit, balanced spices, and a variety of nuts.
-The result is a delightful texture and real depth of flavor.
+What's the difference?
+Ashkenazi charoset is usually made from apples, walnuts, a lot of cinnamon, and sweet wine.
+Sephardic versions veer more toward dried fruit, balanced spices, and a variety of nuts.
+And in my experience, they have a far superior texture and depth of flavor.
 As a bonus, Sephardic charoset even looks more like the mortar that charoset was designed to symbolize.

 1 1/2 cups red wine (recommended: cabernet sauvignon or Manischewitz)

 8 ounces (1 1/2 cups) dried dates, chopped fine

 4 ounces (3/4 cup) dried apricots, chopped fine

 1/2 teaspoon cinnamon

 1/2 teaspoon kosher salt, or more to taste

 Bring wine to a light simmer on medium heat, then stir in fruit and spices.
 Cook uncovered until fruit is well hydrated and wine has reduced to a thick syrup, about 15 minutes.
 Add salt to taste and set aside.